Anatomically Guided Latent Diffusion for Brain MRI Progression Modeling: Results

 Next, we evaluate how effectively our model utilizes conditional clinical covariates for brain MRI progression synthesis.
 The idea is that if the model does not learn conditional information, the conditional distribution degenerates to the marginal distribution, resulting in generated scans that are independent of the clinical covariates.

 We randomly sample 50 subjects from the ADNI test set.
 For each subject, we generate follow-up predictions under different conditioning scenarios by selectively removing individual conditional inputs.
 When a condition is removed, we replace it with a neutral default value: continuous variables (starting age, follow-up age) are set to the dataset median, while categorical variables (sex, cognitive diagnosis) are set to zero.
-All other conditions remain at their true values.
-We then measure reconstruction quality using MSE between the generated and real follow-up images.
-The sensitivity to each condition is quantified as the percentage change in MSE relative to the model using full clinical covariates: $\text{Sensitivity} = (\text{MSE}_{\text{removed}} - \text{MSE}_{\text{full}}) / \text{MSE}_{\text{full}} \times 100\%$, where larger positive values indicate the model is more sensitive to the conditional covariates.